rurban/dino/README.md

 ```

 * The variable `v` in C code will be of type `val_t`.
 The function
-  `f` in C code will have teh following prototype
+  `f` in C code will have the following prototype

 ```
       val_t f (int npars, val_t *args);